Bin-Huang/prray/README.md

 arr instanceof Prray // false
 ```

-There are a lots of [unit tests]((https://github.com/Bin-Huang/prray/tree/master/test)) for prray to compatible with original array.
+There are a lots of [unit tests]((https://github.com/Bin-Huang/prray/tree/master/test)) for prray to compatible with normal array.

 ## Usage